reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 The recurrences often satisfy one of three forms, which is determined by how the work to split/recombine the problem *f(n)* relates to the critical exponent ccrit. = logb(a).

-For example, master theorem can be used to find the running time of binary search.
+For example, master theorem can be used to find the running time of binary search or merge sort.

 ## Sort
 ### Header